AarpadD/bioinformatics_problem/README.md

 ## Dataset
 The dataset used is `heart.csv`, which contains patient information like age, sex, chest pain type, and more.
+**Note**: In the code section labeled "Load libraries & data" you should update the file path (/Users/arpad/Downloads/heart.csv) to match the location where you downloaded or stored the dataset locally.

+# Load libraries & data
+df = pd.read_csv("/path/to/your/heart.csv")
+df.head()

 ## Key Features
 - **EDA**: Visualizations of feature distributions and correlations.
 - **Preprocessing**: Handling categorical data and scaling numerical values.
 - **Modeling**: Logistic Regression and Random Forest classifiers.
 - **Prediction**: Trained models to predict based on user input.

+**Notebook Location**: The full notebook can be found at src/heart_disease_prediction.ipynb.

 ## Dependencies
 - Python 3.12